-Our results show that the recovery time of the AMOC largely depended on the background climate.
-In MIS3H, the AMOC started starts to recover soon after the cessation of freshwater hosing, whereas in MIS3-5aiceH, the AMOC first recovered recovers gradually for several hundred years and then recovered recovers abruptly.
-It was (Fig. 3).
-From partially coupled experiments, it is found that the difference in surface wind played plays a role in causing the difference between shorter recovery of AMOC in MIS3H and compared to MIS3-5aiceH.
-The eyelonic surface wind at mid high latitudes was (Fig. 11).
-In contrast, it is also found that the stronger in MIS3H than surface cooling by larger ice sheets promote to increase in MIS3H.
-SaiceH.
-In addition, a strong northerly wind anomaly was induced the recovery time of the AMOC by increasing the amount of sea ice over the western North Atlantic.
-As a result, the wind driven transport of salt to the deepwater formation region was larger and wind-driven sea ice transport smaller in MIS3H compared with MIS3-5aiceH.
+Our results show that the recovery time of the AMOC largely depend on the background climate.
+In MIS3H, the AMOC started to recover soon after the cessation of freshwater hosing, whereas in MIS3-5aiceH, the AMOC first recovered gradually for several hundred years and then recovered abruptly.
+It was found that the difference in surface wind played a role in causing the difference between MIS3H and MIS3-5aiceH.
+The cyclonic surface wind at mid-high latitudes was stronger in MIS3H than in MIS3-5aiceH.
+In addition, a strong northerly wind anomaly was induced over the western North Atlantic.
+As a result, the wind-driven transport of salt to the deepwater formation region was larger and wind-driven sea ice transport smaller in MIS3H compared with MIS3-5aiceH.
 This led to higher surface salinity and thinner sea ice thickness over the deepwater formation region, which increased the probability of the recovery of the AMOC.
-(Fig. 11).
-Thus, we find that the changes in the surface wind caused by the glacial ice sheet eould can contribute to a shorter stadial during MIS3 compared with MIS5, when its effect is stronger than that of surface cooling.
+Thus, the changes in the surface wind caused by the glacial ice sheet could contribute to a shorter stadial during MIS3 compared with MIS5.

-Previous studies have shownshow that the subsurface ocean temperature (Mignot et al. 2007, Gong et al. 2013), freshwater transport by the AMOC (de Vreis and Weber 2005, Weber and Drijfhout 2007, Liu et al. 2014) and surface winds (Goes et al. 2019) affect the recovery time of the AMOC.
-Our analysis of these parameters in hosing experiments show results consistent with these studies.
-With respect to subsurface ocean temperature, the subsurface ocean temperature anomaly was is 410 larger in MIS3H than in MIS3H-5aiceH, which favoured favours early recovery of the AMOC by destabilizing the water column in the deepwater formation region (Gong et al. 2013).
-With respect to freshwater transport by the AMOC, our analysis showed shows a larger amount of freshwater transport into the Atlantic in MIS3H than in MIS3-5aiceH (0.073 Sv and 0.017 Sv, respectively, before freshwater hosing).
-Thus, the results were also consistent with previous studies in that the experiment in which the AMOC transported transports more freshwater in the Atlantic recovered recovers more quickly.
-Nevertheless, as shown in the partially coupled experiments, the AMOC could not cannot recover in PC-MIS3H wind when the surface wind was weak over the deepwater formation region.
-With respect to wind forcing, Goes et al. (2019) showed show that the stronger surface wind in the LGM eaused cause a shorter recovery time of the AMOC compared with that from the modern climate.
-Our study is also in line with their study in that the stronger surface wind in MIS3 compared with MIS5a induced by ice sheet differences eausedcauses a shorter recovery time of the AMOC.
+Previous studies have shown that the subsurface ocean temperature (Mignot et al. 2007, Gong et al. 2013), freshwater transport by the AMOC (de Vreis and Weber 2005, Weber and Drijfhout 2007, Liu et al. 2014) and surface winds (Goes et al. 2019) affect the recovery time of the AMOC.
+Our analysis of these parameters in hosing experiments showed results consistent with these studies.
+With respect to subsurface ocean temperature, the subsurface ocean temperature anomaly was larger in MIS3H than in MIS3H-5aiceH, which favoured early recovery of the AMOC by destabilizing the water column in the deepwater formation region (Gong et al. 2013).
+With respect to freshwater transport by the AMOC, our analysis showed a larger amount of freshwater transport into the Atlantic in MIS3H than in MIS3-5aiceH (0.073 Sv and 0.017 Sv, respectively, before freshwater hosing).
+Thus, the results were also consistent with previous studies in that the experiment in which the AMOC transported more freshwater in the Atlantic recovered more quickly.
+Nevertheless, as shown in the partially coupled experiments, the AMOC could not recover in PC-MIS3H_wind when the surface wind was weak over the deepwater formation region.
+With respect to wind forcing, Goes et al. (2019) showed that the stronger surface wind in the LGM caused a shorter recovery time of the AMOC compared with MIS5a induced by ice sheet differences caused a shorter recovery time of the

+AMOC.
 Therefore, together with Goes et al. (2019), this study reveals another important control on the recovery time of the AMOC: differences in localities of winds in the deepwater formation region.
 In this regard, this study supports the conclusion of Weber and Drijfhout (2007) and Bitz et al. (2007) that differences in atmospheric conditions play a role in controlling the recovery time of the AMOC.